What is a Toyota certified collision center?

 - Material grades may differ from Toyota specifications

-- For structural components, aftermarket parts may not meet the same crash performance standards as OEM parts
+- Structural components may not meet identical crash performance standards

-- Sensor mounting brackets may not maintain the precise positioning required for ADAS calibration
+- Sensor mounting brackets may not maintain precise ADAS positioning

 Insurance and OEM parts for Toyota repairs